John Robertson (comedian): The Dark Room

-Robertson's main performing outside of his stand-up work is the point-and-click 'live-action video game' The Dark Room, a comedy show where the audience compete with Robertson, in his alter ego as 'The Guardian' of a virtual Dark Room resembling a 1980s text-based Interactive fiction Video game adventure video game, which the audience tries to escape.
+Robertson's main performing outside of his stand-up work is the point-and-click 'live-action video game' The Dark Room, a comedy show where the audience compete with Robertson, in his alter ego as 'The Guardian' of a virtual Dark Room resembling a 1980s text-based Interactive fiction Video game, which the audience tries to escape.
 Players are selected from the audience are invited to choose between multiple options on screen to advance, and escape the initial room they awake to find themselves in.

 Originally devised off-the-cuff as part of a set at an anime convention, the positive reception lead him to develop this into a full YouTube-based game, structured around individual videos linked together with clickable links embedded into the game.
 After going viral in 2012, and with over 4 million views, its success lead to its developed as a fully-fledged video game on the platform Steam.

 The Dark Room has previously been intended to be developed for television as of 2018, however this has not yet been produced.